proteincakery.com

 🥣 Equipment

 You're going to need a mixing bowl, of course.
-I love this mixing bowl set from Target because it is super easy to clean, dries quickly, and the bowls have rubber on the bottom so they don't slide.
+I love this mixing bowl set because it is super easy to clean, dries quickly, and the bowls have rubber on the bottom so they don't slide.

 You'll need large muffin cups.
 You can use a metal jumbo muffin tin with paper liners, or you can use these large silicone muffin cups.